Key Assumptions for Unbiased Regression Coefficients

 Linearity: the relationship between predictors and response is linear

-For unbiased coefficient estimates in multiple linear regression, the linearity assumption (A) ensures that the model correctly specifies the functional form between predictors and the response.
-Homoscedasticity (D) ensures that the variance of errors is constant across all levels of the predictors, which is necessary for the Gauss-Markov theorem to hold and for ordinary least squares (OLS) estimates to be unbiased.
+For unbiased coefficient estimates in multiple linear regression, the linearity assumption (A) ensures that the model correctly specifies the functional form, and the independence of errors assumption (E) ensures that errors are uncorrelated, both of which are required for ordinary least squares (OLS) estimates to be unbiased.
+Homoscedasticity (D) is not required for unbiasedness but for efficiency (Gauss-Markov theorem).

 Answer analysis